Skip to main content

 & Outlook

 eFuels have been extensively researched – the scientific and technical expertise for a market ramp-up is available.
-However, the necessary political framework conditions are currently lacking to enable eFuels production on an industrial scale, such as CO2-based taxation of fuels, or the crediting of eFuels as a climate-neutral fuel in road transport.
-If the market conditions and production rules are right, eFuels can start to be produced in 2025 and steadily ramped-up to allow the complete replacement of conventional fuels in 2050.
+However, the necessary political framework conditions are currently lacking to enable eFuels production on an industrial scale, such as CO2-based taxation of fuels, or ambitious quotas for the fuel sector.
+If the market conditions and production rules are right, eFuels can start to be produced in 2030 in large scale and steadily ramped-up to allow the complete replacement of conventional fuels in 2050